 BookTrails is a nonprofit organization and we feel a responsibility and commitment to our community to offer youth programming under the appropriate guidelines.
 BookTrails is prioritizing the safety and health of our community and we feel that these policies are the only way we can offer camp in 2021.

 How are you changing policies for COVID?

 We are following the recommendations from the CDC, ACA (American Camp Association) and State of Colorado.
-We will update our policies accordingly when more guidance is released for summer camps this spring.
+Our camp policies are aligned with the state guidance found here: https://covid19.colorado.gov/residential-camps